ashhendrata/MarioKart-Swift/README.md

-## Lab 1: Mariokart Starter Project

-### Overview
+## Mario Kart!

-This is the starter project for iOS 101 Lab 1 Mario Kart
+This is the first project for CodePath's iOS 101 Lab and my first time using Swift!